 - not closely watching the formation of cliques and special interest groups within the cooperative

-- concealing facts about a cooperative.
-All facts, both good and bad, should be placed on - not under - the table.
+- hiding facts about a cooperative.
+All facts, both good and bad, should be placed on – not under – the table.

 - errors in financial policy, such as over-extension of credit, too little capital, poor accounting records, lack of a financially sound, systematic program for reimbursement of equity